 Ru type wares from Ruzhou Wenmiao (文庙) and Zhangong Xiang(张公巷)

 The site which made the extant ru wares has therefore been found.
 However, the location of the Northern Guan kiln is still shrouded in mystery.
 But all is not lost yet.
 In 1999/2000, two sites which produced Ru type wares were discovered at Zhanggong Xiang and Wenmiao in Ruzhou.
 Despite the many similarities, there were also discernable differences.
 The body is whiter and the glaze is more transparent.
 For those which are fully glazed, the spur mark is millet-shaped instead of the typical sesame-shaped.
 There are also those without the glazed footring.
 The quality of the specimens are excellent and definitely not ordinary folk kiln wares.
 There are speculations that it may be the site of Northern Song Guan ware.
-However, it is still too early to draw any conclusion as so far the scale of the excavation is too small to unveiled the full nature of the kiln and its products.
+However, it is still too early to draw any conclusion as so far the scale of the excavation is too small to unveiled the full nature of the kiln and its products. (*Since then, further excavations was done at the Zhang Gongxiang site.
+The present view is that the products were produced during the Jin period.)

 Zhang Gong Xiang Shards